 It is important to understand that the Bushfire Hazard Overlay Code does not deal with building code requirements for structures in bushfire hazard areas.
-The building code will require all buildings in a designated bushfire hazard area (areas identified on Overlay map OM3 of the planning scheme) to meet the requirements of AS3959 - 2009 - the Australian Standard for the Construction of Buildings in Bushfire-prone Areas.
+The building code will require all buildings in a designated bushfire hazard area (areas identified on Overlay Map OM-03 Bushfire Hazard Overlay under the planning scheme) to meet the requirements of AS3959 - 2009 - the Australian Standard for the Construction of Buildings in Bushfire-prone Areas.

-The Bushfire Hazard Overlay Code details selfassessable and assessable provisions for:
+The Bushfire Hazard Overlay Code details self-assessable and assessable provisions for:

 - types of development allowed;

 - access requirements for evacuation and emergency services purposes;

 - landscaping requirements to reduce potential fuel loads and minimise impacts on natural environment and ecological processes;

-- subdivision design; and
+- · subdivision design; and

-- fire-fighting water supply requirements.
+- · fire-fighting water supply requirements.